mk-samoilov/Simple-Python-Socket-Server/README.md

 2. **Plugin Support**: Dynamically loads and uses plugins for processing client data.
 3. **Graceful Shutdown**: Implements methods to stop the server and client handlers cleanly.
 4. **Logging**: Prints timestamped log messages for server events.

-## Potential Improvements

-1. Use a logging library instead of print statements for better log management.
-2. Implement error handling for network operations and plugin loading.
-3. Consider using `asyncio` for improved concurrency handling.
-4. Add more robust security measures, such as client authentication.